XinyuLyu/FGPL/README.md

 <div align=center><img  height="600" width="800" src=visual_sp-1.png/></div>

 ## Device
-All our experiments are trained using one NVIDIA GeForce RTX 3090, if you wanna run it on your own device, make sure to follow distributed training instructions in [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+All our experiments are conducted on one NVIDIA GeForce RTX 3090, if you wanna run it on your own device, make sure to follow distributed training instructions in [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).

 ## Dataset
 Follow [DATASET.md](DATASET.md) for instructions of dataset preprocessing.